-Convert HEIC to AVIF — iPhone Photos, License-Free
+Archive HEIC to AVIF — the open-codec upgrade for iPhone libraries

 Start converting